liquidctl/liquidctl/docs/nvidia-guide.md

 - r/w permissions to card-specific `/dev/i2c-*` devices
 - specific unsafe features have been opted in

-## Inherit unsafeness of I²C/SMBus
+## Inherit unsafeness of I2C and SMBus
-[Inherit unsafeness of I²C/SMBus]: #inherit-unsafeness-of-i2c-smbus
+[Inherit unsafeness of I²C/SMBus]: #inherit-unsafeness-of-i2c-and-smbus

 Reading and writing to System Management (SMBus) and I²C buses is inherently more risky than dealing with, for example, USB devices.
 On typical desktop and